dphiffer/data-and-social-justice/tutorials/01-command-line.md

 (Instead of _danphiffer_ you should see your own username.)

 The `$` sign is a common notation for the _prompt_, an invitation to type in a command.
-The prompt may not always look like a `$`, but that's the symbol that gets used in lots of documentation as the default prompt.
+The prompt may not always look like a `$` (for example, it's common to notate _admin-level_ prompts as `#`), but that's the symbol that gets used in lots of documentation as the default prompt.

 The `pwd` command responds with your "working directory," which is _where_ your commands are executed.
 By default your terminal session starts out in your home directory (in macOS, that's located in Users → _username_).